valenCastilla/valenCastilla/README.md

 - 🔭 I’m not working nowadays, but I’m in active search...

-- - ⚡ Fun fact **I love mate** 🧉
+- 🧉 Fun fact **Mates everytime and everywhere** 🧉

-- ⚽ I love playing football and doing exercise.
+- ⛷️ I love playing football and doing exercise.

+- ⚡ What about my hobbies?
+I spent my free time doing trading.

 - 👨‍💻 All of my projects are available at (https://github.com/valenCastilla?tab=repositories)